Electrical & Mechanical Engineering

 - Job and Internship Search (Handshake)

-ALEKS is an online tutorial that assesses math strengths and weaknesses and designs a tutorial to address those weaknesses.
-It is especially valuable for anyone who has had not math for a while and wants to place into higher level math classes, or be prepared for an upcoming course.
+Bridge to Mathematics is a resource for students to get ready for their next math class or fill in the gaps in their math preparation.
+One of the tools that can be used is ALEKS, an online tool that assesses math strengths and weaknesses and designs a tutorial to address those weaknesses.
+It is especially valuable for anyone who has not had math for a while or wants to be prepared for an upcoming course.
 The cost is nominal and is completely reimbursed for engineering students if you bring your receipt for the program to our front office.

 Free Tutoring for a variety of courses taught on campus, including engineering, is offered through the Tutoring and Academic Support Program (TASP).
 Tutoring schedules for fall and spring semesters are available a couple of weeks into the semester.